Angus Tyers

-Angus Tyers (born 9 November 1987) is an Australian former representative lightweight rower.
-He won a silver medal at the 2010 World Rowing Championships.
+Angus Tyers (born 9 November 1987) is an Australian former representative lightweight rower, who won a silver medal at the 2010 World Rowing Championships.
 In 2021 Angus became a father, with his partner Elizabeth, to Ted Tyers.

 Club and state rowing

-Tyers was raised in Melbourne.
-His senior club rowing was from the Melbourne University Boat Club.
+Tyers was raised in Melbourne, and his senior club rowing was from the Melbourne University Boat Club.

 He first made state selection for Victoria in 2006 in the men's youth eight which contested the Noel F Wilkinson Trophy at the Interstate Regatta within the Australian Rowing Championships.
 He rowed again in the Victorian youth eight in 2007 this time at stroke.
 In 2008 he was selected at stroke in the Victorian lightweight four to contest the Penrith Cup at the Interstate Regatta.
 He made further Penrith Cup appearances for Victorian in 2009 and 2010, stroking all three Victorian lightweight fours in which he raced.

 In 2007 at the Australian University Championships and wearing Monash University colours he won the lightweight single sculls title.
 He defended that title in 2008.